Apple stock split takes effect on Monday, here’s what analysts predict could happen - 9to5Mac

-Apple’s 4 for 1 stock split is set for Monday, August 31 and ahead of it analysts are weighing in on how the move will impact the stock’s share price.
+Apple’s 4 for 1 stock split has taken effect as of Monday, August 31 and analysts are weighing in on how the move will impact the stock’s share price.
 While historically AAPL has seen on average a 10.4% increase 12 months after its stock splits, there are a couple of factors that could hint at stronger than average gains for Apple shares this time around.

 As we’ve previously noted, Apple’s stock split won’t directly increase its share price but the move normally encourages more investment, leading to post-split gains.